The History of ADR@ASL

 The program also offers specialized classes, including Environmental Dispute Resolution and Workers' Compensation and ADR.

-The ADR program at ASL is led by professors Paula Marie Young and Kendall D. Isaac.
+The ADR program at ASL is led by professors Paula Marie Young.

 The ADR Society